corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

 {{< note >}}

-In the Corda 5 Developer Preview release, the notaries support the non-validating mode only.
-The validating mode is not supported.
+In the Corda 5 Developer Preview release, the notaries support non-validating mode only.
+Validating mode is not supported.

 {{< /note >}}